semaphoreci/semaphore/docs/docs/getting-started/faq.md

 ### Can I use my own machines to run workflows?

 Yes.
 With the Semaphore [Hybrid Plan](https://semaphoreci.com/pricing) you can add your own machines as [self-hosted agents](../using-semaphore/self-hosted).
-You cam use a mix of Semaphore Cloud and your own machines for your workflows.
+You can use a mix of Semaphore Cloud and your own machines for your workflows.

 ### Can I run Semaphore On-Premise?

 Yes.
-The Semaphore [On-Premise Plan](https://semaphoreci.com/pricing) allows you to host a separater installation of Semaphore behind your firewall, allowing you to run CI/CD on completely on your own infrastructure.
+The Semaphore [On-Premise Plan](https://semaphoreci.com/pricing) allows you to host a separate installation of Semaphore behind your firewall, allowing you to run CI/CD completely on your own infrastructure.

-### Can I use a self-signed certificates with a private Docker registries?
+### Can I use self-signed certificates with private Docker registries?

 Yes.
-To use private Docker registry with a self-signed SSL certificate you must:
+To use a private Docker registry with a self-signed SSL certificate you must:

 1. Import the self-signed certificate files as a [secret](../using-semaphore/secrets) with the filename `domain.crt`
 2. Use the following command to your pipeline: